Update: Listen to full audio of my conversation with Mat Stephens

 The cool thing about Barry Roubaix is it’s the largest one, right?
 The largest gravel race.
 [With] DK the cool part is it’s the one that’s been around for a while that is very tough, very long.
 I haven’t done Gravel Worlds yet.
 I will this year.
 It seems like it’s a good intermediate, like 150-mile length.
 I would like to pick an event that’s like 100 miles that’s really tough.
 The reason I don’t like Barry Roubaix is it’s only 100K.
 It’s really cool, it’s really fast, it has great roads, and it’s really huge.
 But it’s only 100K.
 I mean we did it in like three hours, so it’s not really long.
 But for right now I think it would be Gravel Worlds, Barry Roubaix and DK, based on the length and the notoriety at this point.

-Although the focus of the gravel world is not in Kansas anymore, you can click your heels together three times and click on the links below to go back to our other 2017 Dirty Kanza interviews:
+Although the focus of the gravel world is not in Kansas anymore, you can click your heels together three times and click on the links below to go back to our other 2017 Dirty Kanza conversations: